Getting Started

 Try it again removing the first name in cell A3.
 Notice that the macro stops on line 2.

-Testing Macros in the VBE for Excel
+Testing Macros in Excel

 Testing the VBA procedure step by step